Delta-Unknotting Number for Pretzel Knots: Abstract

 \section{Abstract}

 The $\Delta$-unknotting number for a knot is defined as the minimum number of $\Delta$-moves needed to deform the knot into the trivial knot.
 It is known that, for positive pretzel knots, the $\Delta$-unknotting number coincides with the second coefficient of their Conway polynomial.
 In this paper, we compute the $\Delta$-unknotting number for positive pretzel knots.
-Furthermore, we determine the $\Delta$-unknotting number for pretzel knots of type $P(-1, p_2, ..., p_n)$, where $p_i$ is a positive odd integer for $2 \leq i \leq n$ and $n$ is odd.
+As a consequence of the above result, among positive pretzel knots of odd type with a fixed crossing number $n$, where $n$ is odd, the ${\Delta}$-unknotting number is maximized by $P(1, 1, ... , 1) \quad \big( \cong T(2,n) \big)$, and the maximum value is $\frac{1}{8}(n^2 - 1)$.
+We also obtain a similar result for torus knots.
+We further determine the $\Delta$-unknotting number for pretzel knots of type $P(-1, p_2, ..., p_n)$, where $p_i$ is a positive odd integer for $2 \leq i \leq n$ and $n$ is odd.